 Where dimensions are concerned, extendable flatbeds boast a maximum legal cargo width and height that mirrors that of their traditional counterpart at 8 feet, 6 inches respectively.

-The main selling point of these trailers is the extendable rear portion which can be adjusted to various lengths ranging from 48 to 80 total feet.
+The main selling point of these trailers is the extendable rear portion which can be adjusted to various lengths ranging from 48 to 80 total feet (for 48-foot version) and from 53 to 90 total feet (for 53-foot version).

 Although these trailers can be used to haul exceptionally long freight, the loads they move can’t be very heavy.
 And, depending on the state you’re moving through, stretch trailers aren’t legally capable of hauling anything weighing more than 43,000 pounds without permitting.